Chandrabindoo (film)

 Chandrabindoo is a 2025 Indian Bengali-language supernatural drama film.
-It is produced by Ashok Dhanuka and Himanshu Dhanuka under the banner of Eskay Movies and directed by Raja Chanda.
-The story, screenplay, and dialogues were written by Aditya Sengupta.
+It is produced by Ashok Dhanuka and Himanshu Dhanuka under the banner of Eskay Movies with story co-written and directed by Raja Chanda.
+The screenplay and dialogues were written by Aditya Sengupta.
 The lead roles are played by Ankush Hazra and Oindrila Sen. The supporting cast includes Tulika Basu, Shantilal Mukherjee, Anirban Chakrabarti, and Saheb Bhattacharya.

 The film is edited by Subhajit Singha with cinematography by Soumyadipta Guin.
 The music is composed by Anupam Roy.

 Summary

 Arnab Martin lives in a small house in East London with his Bengali-Christian parents, Ananta and Parvati.
 Together, the family runs a quaint bookstore called “Bookworm” in the heart of London.
 Arnab dreams of becoming a writer, and his greatest wish is to make his parents proud.